AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 When you cast a spell, on a 10+ you have the option of choosing from the 7–9 list.
 If you do, you may choose one of these effects as well:

-- The spell’s effects are doubled
+- The spell's effects are doubled
-- The spell’s targets are doubled
+- The spell's targets are doubled

 ### Orison for Guidance